Time-Coder/smartpool/README.md

         `func` and (a, b) becomes func(a, b).
         """

+    def flush(self) -> None: ...
+        """
+        Force-flush any pending chunked tasks immediately.
+        Tasks submitted with `chunksize` that have not yet filled a full batch are submitted immediately.
+        """

+    @property
+    def chunk_timeout(self) -> float: ...

+    @chunk_timeout.setter
+    def chunk_timeout(self, value: float) -> None: ...
+        """
+        Get/set the flush timeout for chunked task batching (default 0.1s).
+        When a batch hasn't filled within this timeout, it is flushed automatically.
+        """

     def shutdown(self, wait:bool=True, *, cancel_futures:bool=False)->None: ...
         """
         Clean-up the resources associated with the Executor.

         It is safe to call this method several times.
 Otherwise, no other methods can be called after this one.